Menu Close

 NTS can be thought of as a form of inverted cherry picking, where instead of selecting favourable examples, one rejects unfavourable ones.
 The NTS fallacy paves the path to other logical fallacies, such as letting the “best” member of a group represent it.
 Thanks to these remarkable qualities, the NTS fallacy is a vital tool in the promotion of denialism.

-Simply put, “no matter what you say Bruce, you never were a REAL Christian.”
+Simply put, “No matter what you say, Bruce, you never were a REAL Christian.”

-I was part of the Christian church for fifty years.
+I was part of the Evangelical church for fifty years.
 I spent twenty-five of those years pastoring Evangelical churches in Ohio, Texas, and Michigan.
-At the age of fifteen, I made a public profession of faith at Trinity Baptist Church in Findlay, Ohio.
+At age fifteen, I made a public profession of faith at Trinity Baptist Church in Findlay, Ohio.
 Coming under the Holy Spirit’s conviction, I went forward during the invitation, knelt at the altar, repented of my sins, and asked Jesus to save me.
-Several weeks later, I went forward again and professed publicly to the church that I believed that God was calling me to preach.
+Several weeks later, I went forward again and professed publicly to the church that I believed God was calling me to preach.
 From that time forward — until I walked away from Christianity in November 2008 — my heart and mind were set on worshipping, serving, and following Jesus.
 I committed myself to daily prayer and reading and studying the Bible.
-At the age of nineteen, I enrolled for classes at Midwestern Baptist College in Pontiac, Michigan.
-While at Midwestern, I met and dated the beautiful daughter of a Baptist preacher.
+At age nineteen, I enrolled for classes at Midwestern Baptist College in Pontiac, Michigan.
+While at Midwestern, I met and dated the beautiful dark-haired daughter of a Independent Fundamentalist Baptist (IFB) preacher.
 We later married, had six children, and invested our lives in building churches, helping others, and evangelizing the lost.
 Simply put, we loved Jesus, and whatever the Holy Spirit led us to do, we did it — even if it cost us socially or economically.

-That’s not to say that we were perfect Christians.
+That’s not to say we were perfect Christians.
 We weren’t.
 Speaking for myself, I was temperamental, prone to mood swings that ranged from palpable excitement to brooding darkness.
 I now know that I was dealing with undiagnosed depression; that what I really needed was competent professional help.
-It took me more than a decade to see someone once I realized I needed help.
+It took more than a decade for me to see a therapist once I realized I needed help.
 Why so long?
 I grew up in a home with a mother who had serious mental health problems.
 (Please see Barbara.)
 I knew the shame that came from having a loved one who was viewed by others as “nuts” or “crazy.”
 I certainly wasn’t my mother — as my counselor has frequently reminded me — but I didn’t want my wife and children to have to bear the stigma of having a husband/parent who had mental problems.
 It was enough that they had to bear the brunt of my mood swings behind closed doors.
 I didn’t want them to bear that burden in public.

 I am sure an Evangelical zealot or two is itching to ask, “Bruce, did you ever “sin” against God?”
 Silly boy, of course I did.
-I daily sinned in thought, word, and deed; sins of omission and sins of commission.
-Let me ask you the same question, “did you ever sin against God?”
+I daily sinned in thought, word, and deed; sins of omission and commission.
+Let me ask you the same question, “Have you ever sinned against God?”
 That’s what I thought.
-Of course you have.
-Whatever failures I had in my life, and they were many, doesn’t negate the fact that I loved Jesus (and the church) with my all my heart, soul, and mind.
+Of course, you have.
+Whatever failures I had in my life, and they were many, doesn’t negate the fact that I loved Jesus (and the church) with all my heart, soul, and mind.
 I spent the prime years of my life — ruining my health in the process — laboring day and night in God’s vineyard.
 I chose a life of poverty so I could provide the churches I pastored with a full-time preacher.
-There’s not one former congregant who can say of me that I didn’t give my all to the church; to preaching the gospel to sinners and teaching the saints the Word of God.
-Critics will search in vain for anyone who knew me at the time that would say of me, “Bruce was not a real Christian.”
-Several years ago, a woman who knows me quite well, told a family member, “if Butch (my family nickname) wasn’t a Christian, no one is!”
+There’s not one former congregant who can say of me that I didn’t give my all to the church; to preaching the gospel to sinners, and teaching the saints the Word of God.
+Critics will search in vain for anyone who knew me at the time who would say of me, “Bruce was not a real Christian.”
+Several years ago, a woman who knows me quite well, told a family member, “If Butch (my family nickname) wasn’t a Christian, no one is!”
 And that’s my testimony too.
 There’s nothing in my story, when taken as a whole, that remotely suggests that I wasn’t a real Christian.

 What happens, of course, is that my Evangelical critics skim over the book of my life, choosing instead to just read the last chapter; the chapter where Bruce, the Evangelical pastor is now Bruce, the atheist; the chapter where Bruce rejects, criticizes, and stands against everything he once believed; the chapter where it is clear to Bruce’s critics that he is a reprobate and apostate.
 After reading the last chapter, my critics conclude, “Bruce, you never were a real Christian.”
 Once critics come to this ill-informed conclusion, it is impossible to change their minds (and I no longer try to do so).